 - Loving others through the Gospel, living in community that seeks to 'Gospel' one another in love.

-To be on mission means to the see the calling of individual believers, local churches and the global Church to enter into the great commission of Jesus (Matthew 28:18-20).
+To be tangibly present means to the see the calling of individual believers, local churches and the global Church to enter into the great commission of Jesus (Matthew 28:18-20).
 It sees every aspect of our lives and activities as being impacted by a desire to enter into God's purposes for His world.

-As a missional Church we are committed to:
+As a church that values tangible presence we are committed to:

 - Living on mission in Lark Lane, where God has sovereignly placed us.

 - Learning to speak the language of our culture to make the Gospel as clear as possible.

 - Being a community that is counter-cultural rather than merely a Christian sub-culture.

 - Working in such a way that we live out the Gospel in our work and recreation.